 ‘Now look, I’ll go first.
 Do what I do and be careful, you’ll be fine.’

 ‘What if I do?
 I’ll be jam.
-Down there,’ he said, pointing but refusing to look down.
+Down there,’ he said, pointing but refusing to look.
 Seymour turned and placed his hands gently on Levi’s shoulders.

 ‘Look, we need to be careful, both of us.
 But if I thought I was placing you in real danger we wouldn’t be here.
 Okay?
 Have faith in yourself, Levi.
-Remember the little bird?
-Well, you’re that little bird right now.’
+Remember the young bird leaving the nest?
+Well, you’re that bird right now.’

 Levi nodded and forced a smile.
 His face felt tight.

 ‘Just watch the moss,’ Seymour added.
-‘After this rain it’s bound to be a bit greasy.’
+‘After this rain it’s bound to be a tad greasy.’
 With that he stepped out onto the ledge, his fingers clutching a gap in the stonework.
-Levi watched as his uncle shuffled sideways, his long strides carrying him quickly to the other door.
+Levi watched his uncle edge sideways, the man’s long legs carrying him quickly to the other door.
 A second later he had the door open.
 Seymour turned and cocked his head, beckoning Levi to follow.

 Levi swallowed hard, his throat suddenly stiff and clogged.
 Then, without a downward glance, he stepped out.
-His foot seemed to be in mid-air for ages, slowly descending toward the ledge.
-Levi’s stomach tilted horribly as, just when he thought he’d over-stopped and was about to pitch himself into space, his foot finally found purchase on the slick, moss-covered surface.
+His foot seemed to be in mid-air for ages, slowly descending towards the ledge.
+Levi’s stomach tilted horribly as, just when he thought he’d over-stepped and was about to pitch himself into space, his foot finally found purchase on the slick, moss-covered surface.

 A shiver swept through Levi’s already chilled body and he finally diverted his eyes to the opening before him.
 At first he thought a curtain hung there – a blackout curtain with dense folds swaying to and fro.
 But, he quickly saw that the screen lacked substance.
 Instead it shimmered like the surface of a soapy bubble.

 Acting on a sudden impulse Levi half turned to take one last look at the landscape behind him, as though doubting he’d ever see it again.
-As he turned, a crazy patchwork of fields, strung with hedgerows and trees spun wildly across his vision as a sudden giddiness threatened to pluck him from the narrow ledge.
+No sooner had he turned when a crazy patchwork of fields strung with hedgerows and trees spun wildly across his vision and a sudden giddiness threatened to pluck him from the narrow ledge.
 Grabbing frantically for the doorframe, he quickly spun back to face the wall, spotting, as he did, a splash of colour on the ground below.

 In the split second it took his brain to unravel the confused image into that of a brightly dressed figure, he had grasped the doorframe and launched himself through the oddly glistening film into whatever it was that lie beyond.